AmunsonAudio/CoLabsPlus/README.md

 xcrun altool --store-password-in-keychain-item "Notarization-PASSWORD" -u "login@appleid.email" -p "YOUR-PASS-WORD-HERE"
 ```

+Replace these:

+- `login@appleid.email` with your Apple ID login
+- `YOUR-PASS-WORD-HERE` with the app-specific passwrd you generated (you have to copy it right after generating)

 2- Make sure you have these 2 certs and 2 private keys:

 <img width="372" alt="image" src="https://github.com/AmunsonAudio/CoLabsPlus/assets/5114111/285e120c-ab8a-4c65-b9a9-dc25786b0040">